bagisto-europe/tax-rates/README.md

 [![GitHub license](https://img.shields.io/github/license/bagisto-europe/tax-rates)](https://github.com/bagisto-europe/tax-rates/blob/master/LICENSE)

 This extensions helps you to import all tax rates for each country in your Bagisto instance.
-Only European tax rates are currently available, other areas will be added as soon as possible..

 ## Installation